Canyon Creek water or watershed scenery in Arizona

 Carry small caddis, blue-winged olives, midges, ants, beetles, dry-droppers, pheasant tails, hare's ears, zebra midges, and a few small olive or black streamers.

 Yes.
 Forest Service information lists artificial fly and lure rules, and catch-and-release trout rules from OW Bridge to the Fort Apache Reservation boundary.
-Always verify the current Arizona regulations before fishing.
+Always verify the current Arizona rules before fishing.